Table of Contents

 The cost stack above shows why gut-feel pricing breaks down fast.
 Production costs vary by provider, shipping varies by destination, and ad costs shift daily.
 A price that was profitable in January may be a loser in March if your CPM rises or your print provider changes fees.

 That's exactly what PodVector is built for.
-Victor, PodVector's AI operator, connects your Shopify store, Printify account, and your Meta and Google Ads data into a live data warehouse.
-He reads every order, every fulfillment cost from completed orders, and every ad dollar in real time — then proposes concrete Shopify actions like repricing a product, creating a discount, or adjusting a shipping threshold.
-You approve or reject each proposal; Victor executes the ones you approve.
+Victor, PodVector's AI operator, reads your Shopify store, Printify account, and your Meta and Google Ads data into a live data warehouse.
+He reads every order, every fulfillment cost from completed orders, and every ad dollar — then proposes concrete Shopify actions like repricing a product, creating a discount, or adjusting a free-shipping threshold.
+You approve or reject each proposal; Victor executes the ones you approve on Shopify.

 See where your Printify margins actually stand.